-The report also noted that we need to affirmatively advance educational equity and improve outcomes for all children.
+The report also noted that we need to affirmatively advance educational equity and improve outcomes for all children, paying particular attention to children and families who have historically been underserved by schools.
+COVID-19 has exacerbated their needs and without deliberate action to mitigate existing disparities, more children will be unable to succeed.
 Knowing that what we had in place prior to the pandemic was not working for many children, we must do better than simply re-create pre-existing systems, practices, and policies.
-The funds that are flowing to schools and districts are significant, and state and federal school finance remains a matter of great complexity for most parents and community members.
-Acknowledging also that we are still in an unfolding public health emergency, engagement with school communities must be ongoing and accompanied by ongoing refinements to practices and policies.
+The funds that are flowing to schools and districts from the state and from the federal government are significant and must be used in transformative ways.
+At the same time, state and federal school finance remains a matter of great complexity for most parents and community members.
+This is a moment to engage with community so they can better understand policies and funding and recognize their role in making the best decisions to help their children.
+Acknowledging also that we are still in an unfolding public health emergency, engagement with school communities must be ongoing, offered in various forums, and accompanied by ongoing refinements to practices and policies.

-To this point, engagement with school communities has been of mixed efficacy.
+To this point, school engagement with communities has been of mixed efficacy.
 Our knowledge of district plans shows that some have articulated only minimal engagement strategies.
-Rather than engage fully with families on strategic matters including the use of funds, many districts and schools are instead communicating out to communities, often via electronic source, what is being or has been decided.
-Given the tight timeline that districts faced in developing ESSER plans for their states, some of this behavior is understandable.
-Still, it is no replacement for deep and ongoing discussions that gather community input on root causes and embed their voices in the decision-making process and in creating viable solutions.
+Rather than engage fully with families on strategic matters including the use of funds, many districts and schools are instead communicating out to communities, often via electronic sources, what is being or has been decided.
+Given the tight timeline that districts faced in developing plans, some of this behavior is understandable.
+Still, this is no replacement for deep and ongoing discussions that gather community input on needs and root causes and embed community members' voices in the decision-making process and in the development of viable solutions.

-This deeper approach aligns well with one of the guiding principles for New York's reopening guidance for schools: "We will proceed with the understanding that planning for schools to reopen is not a one-time event.
-We will continuously monitor the situation and provide updated guidance, policies, and regulatory changes as the situation requires."2
+This deeper approach aligns well with one of the guiding principles from the New York State Education Department's (NYSED) reopening guidance for schools: "We will proceed with the understanding that planning for schools to reopen is not a one-time event.
+We will continuously monitor the situation and provide updated guidance, policies, and regulatory changes as the situation requires."
+This language gives the New York City Department of Education (NYCDOE) and other districts the flexibility they need to continue providing outreach to families and communities, set up structures for ongoing input into policy and funding matters, and make changes to their plans as they monitor to determine effectiveness of outputs and for outcomes.